 Larsen's community service and civic engagement has had a lasting impact on our community.
 In addition to serving on numerous nonprofit boards including The Joy of Music School, The Bijou Theatre, Knoxville Symphony and the Alliance for Better Nonprofits, Larsen was honored as a member of the inaugural class of the Knoxville News Sentinel's "40 Under 40," a graduate of Leadership Knoxville, a member of the team that started Movies on Market Square, helped lead the effort to re-open and light up the Bijou Theatre, started the East TN Chili Cook-Off and brought the Holiday's on Ice / Ice Rink back to downtown - which still anchors the holiday season a dozen years later.

 In July of 2007, a devastating accident changed the trajectory of Larsen Jay's life forever.
 Larsen suffered a near-fatal fall from a workshop roof.
 During his long hospitalization, the influx of floral arrangements he received boosted his spirits and aided his recovery.
 Those healing flowers also seeded the idea for Random Acts of Flowers.
 The concept has since blossomed into a nationwide movement.
 Today, Larsen serves as Founder and CEO of Random Acts of Flowers, managing the National Headquarters in Knoxville, TN, as well as the organization's four branches nationwide.
-Under his leadership Random Acts of Flowers has flourished, providing hope and encouragement to almost 350,000 vulnerable individuals across the country while inspiring dozens of similar organizations across the country and around the world.
+Under his leadership Random Acts of Flowers has flourished, providing hope and encouragement to over 500,000 vulnerable individuals across the country while inspiring dozens of similar organizations across the country and around the world.
 Since its inception, Random Acts of Flowers has garnered numerous awards, including the Daughters of the American Revolution's National Conversation Medal, the Tennessee Governor's Volunteer Star Award, Healthcare Heroes Award, Go Green East Tennessee Award, and the Sertoma’s Service to Mankind Award.
 Larsen also volunteers with the University of Tennessee Medical Center having served as the Co-Chair of the Emergency & Trauma Advisory Council and visits with patients as a Peer Mentor and Community Ambassador with the Trauma Survivor's Network.

 Alongside his wife (Adrian) and sons (Henry & Alexander) Larsen lives in the Rocky Hill / Riverbend neighborhood and proudly represents all of Knox County.